johnwcowan/pdp8x/arch.md

   * The 1-bit S register is 1 if the next instruction is going to be skipped (not executed) and 0 otherwise.

   * The 32-bit Y register contains the address of the memory location being accessed by the current instruction (if any).
-     The notation M[Y] specifies the word in memory whose address is Y.

    * The 8-bit D register contains the number of an I/O device.